waffleio/waffle.io-takeout/INSTALL.md

 sudo service replicated-operator restart
 ```

-#### 4. Continue following the [Replicated Airgap install docs](http://docs.replicated.com/docs/airgapped-installations#2-install-replicated) in the Management UI to locate the package on the host machine and upload the license.
+#### 4. Continue following the [Replicated Airgap install docs](http://docs.replicated.com/docs/airgapped-installations) to locate the package on the host machine and upload your license in the management ui.

 #### 5. Follow the above steps for installing Waffle Takeout starting from Step 6